Waking Up to Reality

 We headed off from Twentynine Palms and followed Highway 62 west all the way round to where it joins I-10.
 We got out the Rand McNally detail map of Los Angeles and Orange County, and tried to identify the best freeway route through the city up to Ventura.
 It was the middle of the morning, so we were hoping that the traffic wasn’t going to be too heavy.

-We eventually emerged into slightly lighter traffic and decided it was lunchtime.
+Eventually we emerged into slightly lighter traffic and decided it was lunchtime.
 We needed both a fuel stop, and a drink.
-We pulled off into a shopping mall in Thousand Oaks, I think, and bought hot coffees from a local shop to accompany the sandwiches and Pringles that we had brought ( left over from the Joshua Tree hotel fridge ).
-Getting back on to the freeway in the correct direction proved challenging, but we got there eventually, and so we progressed on towards Ventura.
+We pulled off into a shopping mall in Thousand Oaks, I think.
+There, we bought hot coffees from a local shop to accompany the sandwiches and Pringles that we had brought.
+They were left over from the Joshua Tree hotel fridge.
+Getting back on to the freeway in the correct direction proved challenging, but we got there eventually.
+And so we progressed on towards Ventura.

-Ventura is a moderate sized town in between LA and Santa Barbara.
+Ventura is a moderate-sized town in between LA and Santa Barbara.
 We decided to stay here partly to see whether there was any quick way to get to the nearby Channel Islands National Park ( www.nps.gov/chis/ ).
 However, although Ventura is home to the visitor centre, there isn’t much you can do unless you pre-book transport, so we didn’t bother.
-I doubt we would have had the time to visit anyway, because we were only staying for the one night, and it was already 2pm when we arrived.
+I doubt we would have had the time to visit anyway.
+We were only staying for the one night, and it was already 2pm when we arrived.

 We decided to have an afternoon of doing very little, so we went up to the local shopping mall and wandered around for a bit.
 Once you’ve been to one indoor mall you’ve been to them all.
 It’s a building full of chain stores and little boutiques.
 It could have been anywhere.
 Kev got a new watch strap in Sears, but that was about it.
 Not a very exciting afternoon.